VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 How does the core evolve?
 Was it as you expected?
 Can you figure out why the core behaves as it does?

-Core helium burning with strong step overshooting
+Core helium burning with step overshooting
 -----------------------------------------------

 Now lets add some overshooting on top of the helium burning core to see how it impacts the evolution.
-As a first model, lets start with a strong step overshooting as used in lab1, namely f_ov = 0.3 and f0_ov = 0.005.
+For core helium burning, lets use a moderate step overshooting, namely f_ov = 0.1 and f0_ov = 0.005.
 In lab1, we added overshooting on the top of the hydrogen burning core by using the following lines::